 However, you may notice that there is one gap in the sequence: where is KELT-5?

-The is a fascinating story, which we hope to provide to the community some time in 2019.
+The is a fascinating story, which we hope to provide to the community some time soon.
 In short, KELT-5 is a star that we are mostly certain does in fact host a transiting planet, but for a number of reasons has been nearly impossible to definitively confirm.
 We are now in the process of writing up the work we have done on this system, and will release all our observations to the community in a paper describing KELT-5 as a likely planet discovery.

 We are honored to have received the Award of Distinction at the 25th Annual Communicator Awards from the Academy of Interactive and Visual Arts for this website, together with our web design partners at 3twenty9 Design, LLC....
 Read More